botanicus/data.blog/posts/2020-03-28-march-2020-update/post.md

 # March 2020 update

-_Travelling on budget, helping my local community and quarantine in a tropic paradise._
+_Travelling on budget, helping my local community and passing quarantine in a tropic paradise._

+## Travelling on budget

+Since I ended my career in IT, I only have a small income of $350 per month.
+Fortunately in Mexico it's possible to live with that, but we're really talking bare bones.

+And frankly I don't mind.
+I never cared for luxury.
+I enjoyed it when I had it, now I don't and I'm just as happy as I was before.
+Or more, since I don't have to work in a career that I didn't like all that much.

+I'm staying in a hostel for $4 a night, most of my meals that I cook costs some $2 each, so there's no problem whatsoever.

+## Helping my local community

+With more free time on my hands, I decided to reach out to some

 ## Coronavirus